About the Program

 What You'll Learn

-- Develop impactful place-based programs by applying your knowledge of natural science, cultural history, land management, literature, and environmental studies.
+- Develop impactful place-based outdoor programming that integrates natural science, cultural history, land management, literature, and environmental studies

-- Master the ability to teach diverse learners in front and backcountry settings.
+- Develop the ability to teach diverse learners in front and backcountry settings.

-- Hone your outdoor skills so you can model, teach, and manage newcomers to the field.
+- Develop competence in outdoor skills at a level where you can model, teach, and manage novices in the field

 Plan of Study